Start for free

 • Odoo is an open-source ERP focused on affordability, flexibility, and integrated business management across all business departments.

-• Salesforce is a cloud-based CRM focused on sales excellence, massive scalability, and higher-tier enterprise support.
+• Salesforce is a cloud-based CRM focused on sales workflows, large sales teams, and enterprise support.

-The table below provides a quick, visual recommendation guide:
+The table below provides a quick recommendation guide:

 ScenarioBest ChoiceReason